paragon-dao/coherence-biological-physics/cmh-compiled/cmh-full.md

 If CMH is correct, then coherence—not force, not distance, not energy—is the hidden language of the universe, and human beings are among its speakers.

-This document is an invitation to listen.
+This document is an invitation to recognize that humanity has discovered its voice—not only through faith or intuition, but through scientific method, at scale, we now know we can participate in the cosmic dialogue.